 Don’t worry, our jet boat ride is simply a means of transport which cuts out the need for a whole lot more walking!
 Think of it as cruise down the river and lake, and not a fun park ride.

-Day One - if you wish to take the coach transfer from Queenstown to Te Anau, this departs the Station Building at 3:30pm and Queenstown Airport at 4pm, arriving at the Distinction Luxmore Hotel at approximately 6:00pm.
+Day One - if you wish to take the coach transfer from Queenstown to Te Anau, this departs central hotels from 2:30pm, the Station Building at 3pm and Queenstown Airport at 3:30pm, arriving at the Distinction Luxmore Hotel at approximately 6:00pm.

 Day Two - our coach departs the Distinction Luxmore Hotel at 8:00am, heading to the start of the Hollyford Track.

 Day Four - you will arrive back at the Distinction Luxmore hotel in Te Anau at approximately 4:00pm.
 We'll stop here for half an hour before continuing on to Queenstown, arriving at approximately 6:30pm.
 Note - we cannot guarantee the Queenstown arrival time so we advise not booking a flight home until the following day.

 From the Distinction Luxmore Hotel in Te Anau it takes just under two hours to drive to the start of the Hollyford Wilderness Experience.